Sihon

-Sihon was an Amorite king mentioned in the Hebrew Bible, who refused to let the Israelites pass through his country.
+Sihon was an Amorite king mentioned in the Hebrew Bible, king of Ashtaroth, who refused to let the Israelites pass through his country.
+Chronicled in Numbers, he was defeated by Moses and the Israelites at the battle of Jahaz.
+He and Og were said to be the two kings Moses defeated on the east side of the Jordan river.

 Biblical accounts

 The Book of Numbers recounts that as the Israelites making their Exodus journey came to the country east of the Jordan, near Heshbon, King Siḥon of the Amorites refused to let them pass through his land: